 The Skin Companion Twin-Tip Tattoo pen comes in a 7-color pack of twin-tipped markers.
 The set has red, blue, black, yellow, pink, and green, each with a fine tip on one end for precise lines and a medium tip on the other for thick, bolder lines.

-You’re getting 14 markers in 7 colors in one low-priced package if you think about it!
+You’re getting 14 markers in 7 colors in one affordable price package if you think about it!

 - Budget-Friendly Variety: Markers with a single tip can be frustrating to work with when you’re making art with different textures.
 You may even have to sharpen or dull the ends with standard markers just to get a certain thickness.

-The various tips of Skin Companion Markers offer a variety of textures for you to conveniently outline and shade your art, giving you all the tools you need to create something spectacular.
+The various tips of Skin Companion Markers offer a variety of textures for you to conveniently outline and shade your art, giving you all the body art tools you need to create something spectacular.

 - Minimal Smearing: The tips of the Skin Companion marker are very smooth, so they rarely smear.
 The ink also dries pretty quickly, so when you’re drawing on clean, dry skin, there’s a low chance that your art could get messy.